BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Introduction

-Autoscaling speed is critical in minimizing SLO violations because scaling introduces non-trivial overhead to serving latency.
-The inference time of a model (i.e., Llama2) is typically 80\,ms--900\,ms, and users expect a tight response time (< 1 second)~\cite{latency-study,DBLP:conf/osdi/ZhongLCHZL0024,aws-latency}.
-Achieving such rapid scaling is challenging, especially for large language models (LLMs) with 10--400\,GB parameters, because the scaling is bottlenecked by the \textbf{data plane}, which loads model parameters into serving instances.
-While SSDs are available and utilized in current work~\cite{DBLP:journals/corr/abs-2401-14351}, the speed provided by SSDs of GPU servers (2--10\,Gbps per GPU~\cite{googleinstance,awsinstance,volcanoinstance}) is still far from ideal.
-For instance, loading Llama-2 7\,B to a GPU takes 11.2 seconds with 10\,Gbps SSD.
-Worse even, the data plane is \textbf{stop-the-world}: scaled instances cannot serve requests until all parameters are loaded.
-This exacerbates SLO violations when data plane is slow.
+Autoscaling speed is critical in minimizing SLO violations because the queued requests are not served until the instances are scaled.
+For instance, the inference time of a Llama3-8B is 80-900\,ms on commodity GPU (A800), while users expect a tight response time (< 1 second) for scenarios like chatbot~\cite{latency-study,DBLP:conf/osdi/ZhongLCHZL0024,aws-latency}.
+Meeting such tight SLO requires less than 500\,ms scaling time, but achieving this is challenging especially for LLMs with 10-400\,GB parameters.
+The key reason is the \textbf{slow data plane} of autoscaling---the process of loading the model parameters to instances' GPUs.
+While high bandwidth SSDs are utilized in current work~\cite{DBLP:journals/corr/abs-2401-14351}, the speed provided by SSDs of GPU servers (2-10\,Gbps per GPU~\cite{googleinstance,awsinstance,volcanoinstance}) is still far from ideal.
+For instance, loading Llama3-8\,B to a GPU takes 12.8 seconds with 10\,Gbps SSD.
+Another factor obstructing fast scaling is that existing scaling methods are \textbf{stop-the-world}: the scaled instances cannot serve requests until all parameters are loaded.
+This implies that autoscaling is directly bottlenecked by the data plane.

-To this end, state-of-the-art system like ServerlessLLM adopts a multi-tiered caching system by storing models in the host(CPU) DRAM of machines~\cite{DBLP:conf/osdi/GujaratiKAHKVM20,DBLP:conf/eurosys/JeongBA23}.
-While caching can leverage the fast host-GPU link (e.g., 256\,Gbps PCIe) for the data plane, achieving a high hit rate is unfeasible.
-ServerlessLLM reports a hit rate of 40\%-75\%, which is confirmed by our empirical study in \textsection{\ref{sec:bg-motiv}}.
-The key reason is that a {\maas} system hosts thousands of models~\cite{alibailian}, so caching all models on all hosts is impractical especially when a model must scale across multiple instances on multiple hosts.
-The hosted models come from a model zoo like HuggingFace~\cite{huggingface}, which offers 1,170,000 available models, with 1,596 of them having over 15,000 downloads each.
-Storing these frequently downloaded models would demand 23\,TBs of memory, clearly exceeding the capacity of host memory and even SSDs.
+To mitigate the above issues, state-of-the-art systems like ServerlessLLM further adopt a multi-tiered caching system by caching model parameters in the host (CPU) DRAM to accelerate the data plane~\cite{DBLP:conf/osdi/GujaratiKAHKVM20,DBLP:conf/eurosys/JeongBA23}.
+Under cache hit, they can leverage the fast CPU-GPU link (e.g., 256\,Gbps PCIe) to load parameters.
+However, achieving a high hit rate is unfeasible: ServerlessLLM reports a hit rate of 40--75\,\%, which is confirmed by us (see \textsection{\ref{sec:bg-motiv}}).
+The root cause is that a {\maas} typically hosts many models, thus achieving a 100\,\% cache hit requires caching all these models on the DRAM of each host, clearly impractical.
+Vendors typically host many models because there are hundreds of popular open-source model families designed for different purposes~\cite{huggingface}.
+Meanwhile, each model family has different scales for balancing the serving cost and accuracy~\cite{qwens}.
+Finally, developers can upload their customized fine-tuned models based on open-source models~\cite{aws-serverless-llm}.

-To achieve fast data plane even without relying on cache hit, we make the following two key contributions:
+To achieve fast model scaling without relying on cache hit, we make the following two key contributions: